jozefg/drafts/dep-types-part-2.markdown

 go in such a short post.
 I'm mentioning them here because our examples will use both parameters and indices.

-Finally, Agda's prelude is absolutely tiny.
+Next let's talk about modules.
+Agda's prelude is absolutely tiny.
 By tiny I mean essentially non-existant.
 Because of this I'm using the Agda standard library heavily and to import something in Agda we'd write

     import Foo.Bar.Baz